keliansl/heart-attack-japan/README.md

-# Heart Attack Prediction in Japan (Youth vs Adult)
+# Heart Attack Prediction in Japan

 ## 📌 Project Overview
 This project aims to predict the risk of heart attacks in Japanese individuals.
 Using machine learning techniques, we analyze a dataset containing various health and lifestyle factors to determine their impact on cardiovascular diseases.